Choosing The Best Kava for You?

 The answers to these questions will help you decide what kava is best for you.

 Heady, Heavy, and Balanced Kavas

-The first choice to make when selecting a kava to drink is between heady, heavy or balanced kavas.
+The first choice to make when selecting the best kava for you to drink is to choose between a heady, heavy or balanced kavas.
 With over 105 different cultivars, each kava variety is slightly different for effects.
 Some kava varieties are great for daytime use, while other have more tiring characteristics and better consumed in the afternoon/evening.

-Heady Kavas are the ones better suited for daytime use as they make you feel more energetic and euphoric.
+Heady Kavas are the best kava for daytime use as they make you feel more energetic and euphoric.

 Heavy Kavas are ones better suited for evening use as they more likely to relax your body and make you feel a little sleepy.

 Balanced Kavas fall in-between these classes and are good to use anytime.
 The easiest way to find out if a kava is heady, heavy or balanced is by chemotype or closely reading the product description to see whether the best time of day for drinking that particular kava is specified

 This kava is best suited for daytime use, has the least tiring effects and is a great social kava as well.
 It’s also unique in that many find it to be one of the easiest tasting kavas around.
 Overall Happy & Uplifting, perfect for easing stress while still being productive or for socializing with friends and family.

 This is the perfect example of a great balanced kava.
 It is the strongest variety we carry and very popular all around effects.
 In smaller servings it is somewhat heady and good for daytime use.
 In larger serving sizes it can become heavier, melting away the stresses of the day.